MallocArray/airgradient_esphome/configuration.md

       2. Set to your desired time to turn off the display and/or LED
    2. Then do
       1. Add Action>Device>Select your AirGradient from the ESPHome Integration
-      2. In the Action field, select "Turn on `<Your AirGradient Name> Display Blank Page`"
+      2. In the Action field, select "Turn on `<Your AirGradient Name> Display Blank Page`" (if your display package provides this switch)
-         1. For the base config with only the single page display package, this will set the display to show an empty page
+         1. This will set the display to show an empty page
-         2. If using the multi_page package, may need to add additional actions to turn off the other enabled pages
       3. Repeat action for "Turn Off `<Your AirGradient Name> LED Strip`" (If applicable)
    3. Click the Save button and give it a name, such as "AirGradient Night Mode"
 3. Repeat with a new Automation, with the actions reversed (Turn off Display Blank Page and turn on LED Strip), at the desired time with a name such as "AirGradient Night Mode Off"